Table of Contents

 Nollaig Shona (Merry Christmas) – TG Lurgan

-TG Lurgan is a Youtube Channel that helps people to learn Irish through songs.
+TG Lurgan is a Youtube Channel that uses easy Irish songs to help people learn Irish.

 I Wish it Could be Christmas Everyday – TG Lurgan

 “I wish it could be Christmas Everyday” was a big hit for the Wizzards in 1973.

 There have been many cover versions by artists since, but it is likely safe to say that you may not have heard an Irish version of it before!

 Bonus tip: If you search for Irish Christmas song lyrics or just Irish songs lyrics in general, the website, Songs in Irish, will likely have what you are looking for.
 It has a section for popular Irish Christmas songs and carols in Irish.

 - Christmas (Baby Please Come Home) – U2